kuang-wei/PalaceBackdoor/README.md

 ```
 Start bot at 09:59:x (x from 0 to 59)?
 ```
-Simply enter at number from 0 to 59, and the program will be excuted at 9:59 AM at the second of your input (recommend setting is around 55, since sometimes the drop is earlier than 11 AM EST)
+Simply enter at number from 0 to 59, and the program will be excuted at the second of your input (recommend setting is around 55, since sometimes the drop is earlier than 11 AM EST).

-Below is a sample output from the program:
+#### Sample program output:

 ```
 Target keyword (i.e. block-hood-black)? basically-a-pique-t-shirt-grey-marl